 The Finance Algorithm

-Paid Parental Leave Estimator
+Paid Parental Leave Estimator.

 Estimate Parental Leave Pay days and total amount after tax based on due/birth date, work history, income test and partner sharing options.